 Being completely honest; whilst the story is there, it’s not really something the show seems too concerned with.
 In fact, I’d gotten so carried away with the imagery and set-pieces that I managed to miss some very literal story beats because of the surreal tone that envelops the eighty-minute duration.
 It’s more a collection of brilliant sequences tied together with a loose narrative than the other way around.

 And those scenes basically play like a horror’s greatest hits.
 There’s an extended scene that so closely shadows Evil Dead that it’s borderline plagiarism.
-Which isn’t necessarily a negative, just expect that for a five minute stretch, this show essentially becomes the Evil Dead play.
-Elsewhere there’s echoes of the Ringu movies and the infamous deleted scene from The Exorcist.
+Which isn’t necessarily a negative, just expect that for a five-minute stretch, this show essentially becomes the Evil Dead play.
+Elsewhere there are echoes of the Ringu movies and the infamous deleted scene from The Exorcist.

 There’s also a heavy Argento influence with certain pieces of music recalling a classic Goblin vibe and demon characters that are very reminiscent of the killer from Phenomena.

 In short, there is a storyline here but it feels like an excuse to spin out a bunch of iconic moments in a frenzied fever dream.
 It may come across as derivative but there’s a certain joy in seeing these classic set-pieces playing out live in front of you in full, bloody glory.

 The staging was flawless.
 For the eighty-minute runtime limbs were severed, people levitated and blood literally exploded across the stage and it was baffling how smoothly it was all orchestrated.
 I can be quite a cynical audience member, if something occurring defies belief, I’m actively looking out for the how.
 Save for one moment, I can safely say it fooled me!

 And whilst it’d be unfair to spoil some of the gags, there were some very creative mutilations to be witnessed.
 Coupled with the immaculate presentation, some moments had audience members wincing!